emqx/cloud-docs/en_US/deployments/redis_authz.md

 In the deployment, click **Access Control** -> **Authorization** -> **Extended Authorization**, then click **Redis Authorization** to create a new authorization.

-- Deployment Mode: Choose the deployment mode of the Redis database, options: Single Node, Sentinel, Cluster
+- **Redis Mode**: Choose the deployment mode of the Redis database, options: `Singl`, `Sentinel`, `Cluster`.
-- Service(s): Enter the Redis server address (host:port); when the deployment mode is selected as Sentinel or Cluster, you need to provide addresses for all related Redis servers, separated by commas, in the format host1:port1,host2:port2,...
+- **Server**: Enter the Redis server address (host:port); when the deployment mode is selected as Sentinel or Cluster, you need to provide addresses for all related Redis servers, separated by commas, in the format host1:port1,host2:port2,...
-- Sentinel Name: Specify the master server name needed for Redis Sentinel configuration, only required when the deployment mode is set to Sentinel.
+- **Sentinel Name**: Only required when the deployment mode is set to `Sentinel`.
+Specify the master server name needed for Redis Sentinel configuration,
-- Database: An integer specifying the Redis database Index.
+- **Database**: An integer specifying the Redis database Index.
-- Password (optional): Enter the authorization password.
+- **Password** (optional): Enter the authorization password.
-- TLS Configuration: Configure whether to enable TLS.
+- **Enable TLS**: Configure whether to enable TLS.
-- Pool size (optional): Enter an integer to specify the concurrent connection count from EMQX nodes to the Redis database; default value: 8.
+- **Connection Pool Size** (optional): Enter an integer to specify the concurrent connection count from EMQX nodes to the Redis database; default value: `8`.
-- Command: Redis query command
+- **CMD**: Redis query command.

 ::: tip